rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-18-nov-2020.md

   - "newsletters"
 summary: "This month, Oasis launched their mainnet.
   The Ethereum 2 beacon chain also went live.
 Parity and NEAR released many good videos.
-  Brian keeps documenting his experiments with Rust-based smart contract platforms."
+  RiB co-editor Brian keeps documenting his experiments with Rust-based smart contract platforms, and yet another no_std post."
 ---

 Welcome to the #18 edition of Rust in Blockchain,